sillyhatday/LoCo-Light-Color-CPU-E/README.md

 ## Thanks to NatalieTheNerd for sharing this project with everyone.

 I have been wanting to build Natalie's LoCo for sometime.
-I got a bunch of donor parts, with on being CPU E revision.
+I got a bunch of donor parts, with one Gameboy being a CPU E revision.
 If you know about Gameboys, you'll know that CPU E is not compatible with all previous revisions.
 This project simpley changes the design so an E revision CPU can be used instead.

 Below is the untouched readme from Natalie's project.
 I may update the photos when I get my own version build in a few weeks.